thomascamminady/LeTourDataSet/README.md

 # LeTourDataSet

-(For issues with this data set, see the [Issues tab](https://github.com/camminady/LeTourDataSet/issues).)
+(For issues with this data set, see the [Issues tab](https://github.com/camminady/LeTourDataSet/issues).
+There are some entries that are incorrect.
+However, so far it seems that the mistake stems from wrong data on the letour.fr website.
+Looking back, I should have probably scraped another website.)

 Every cyclist of the Tour de France in a single CSV file, stored in the file `Riders.csv`.
 The columns of the CSV file are: